Iron Gym Pull Up Bar Review 2019

-The Gold’s Gym bar features curved ends on the pull up bar to allow you hit your back from a unique angle.
-The durable construction and push / pull lock in design allows you to confidently work with weights up to 250 pounds.
+The Perfect Fitness Doorway Pull Up bar provides you with 3 gripping options to allow you to hit your back from a unique angle.
+The durable construction and push / pull lock in design allows you to confidently work with weights up to 300 pounds.
 The parallel bar handles allow you to do a whole litany of pull up variations, including hammer pull ups.
-The bar features foam rubber pads at all doorway contact points to reduce the risk of scuffing or scratching of the door surrounds.
-This unit comes with the security of the Gold’s Gym name, offering a 10 year warranty.
+The bar features foam rubber pads at all hand contact points to enhance your lifting comfort.
+This unit comes a one year year manufacturer’s warranty.

 The Ultimate Body Press Wall Mounted Pull Up Bar offers a solid, reliable and extremely sturdy wall mounted pull up option.
 The angled ergonomic grips and range of grip options provide flexibility and comfort.
 It gives a decent wall clearance and allows for extra movements such as dips and accessory moves with gymnastic rings.

 The Iron Gym Pull Up Bar is an extremely impressive unit for the serious home athlete.
 It offers an attractive range of pull up options to put it on par with more pricey alternatives.
 The extra wide grip of the extreme version is certainly worth the extra ten dollar investment.
 Just make sure that your doorway framing is able to support this unit before your throw down your hard earned cash.
 If it is, you will get many years of service out of the Iron Pull Up Bar.
 Don’t forget to check this out for the review of best doorway pull up bar as well as this article about The ProSource Doorway Pull Up Bar.

 Our #1.
 Recommendation